fjwright/Run-REDUCE-0/docs/UserGuide.md

 either OpenJDK 8 (LTS) or OpenJDK 11 (LTS).

-## Look and Feel

-The "look" of an application refers to its appearance and the "feel" refers to how the widgets behave.
-By default, Run-REDUCE uses the standard Swing look-and-feel, sometimes called "Metal", which is the same on all platforms (apart from the title bar, which always follows the platform default).
-You can use a different look-and-feel if you start Run-REDUCE by executing one of the following shell commands in the directory containing `Run-REDUCE.jar`, which apply to all platforms:

-    java -jar Run-REDUCE.jar -lfNative

-uses the native look-and-feel and

-    java -jar Run-REDUCE.jar -lfMotif

-uses the Motif look-and-feel.
-Specifying the look-and-feel this way takes precedence over using the View menu; see below.

 ## General Information

 Run-REDUCE remembers user preferences and uses them the next time it starts.
 It uses the standard Java package [java.util.prefs](https://docs.oracle.com/en/java/javase/13/docs/api/java.prefs/java/util/prefs/package-summary.html), which stores data persistently in an implementation-dependent backing store.
-For example, on Microsoft Windows the preferences for this application are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce` and on Ubuntu Linux they are stored in the XML file `~/.java/.userPrefs/fjwright/runreduce/prefs.xml`.
+On Microsoft Windows the preferences for this application are stored in the registry under the key `Computer\HKEY_CURRENT_USER\Software\JavaSoft\Prefs\fjwright\runreduce` and on Ubuntu Linux they are stored in the XML file `~/.java/.userPrefs/fjwright/runreduce/prefs.xml`.